Autossential/Docs/mkdocs/docs/core-models/Enumerate Files.md

 ##### Usage

-Returns a `IEnumerable<string>` will all file paths from a specified folder.
+Returns a `IEnumerable<string>` with all file paths from the specified directory or directories.

 Use the `SearchPattern` to filter the files by its name or extension.